arkency/posts/posts/2017-09-11-constructor-for-a-included-module-in-ruby.md

 * can we have constructors for modules?

-    It turns out we can (but there are issues) with the little help of `prepend` which is available in Ruby for years now.
+    It turns out we can with the little help of `prepend` which is available in Ruby for years now.
 Check it out.

 ```
 #!ruby